Narotam-Mishra/machine-learning-concepts/README.md

 - **Dimensionality Reduction** → Compress features (PCA).
 - **Next**: Dive into **Linear Regression** (first algorithm).

 - Whenever we will solve a problem in case of supervised machine learning, there will be one dependent feature and there can be any number of independent features.
+For Example - In case of Age-Weight example, we can consider `age` (which is taken as input) as independent feature and `weight` (that is output) as dependent feature.

-- In Regression problem, the output will be continuous variable
+- In case of Regression problem, the output will be continuous variable

 - In case of Classification problem, there will be fixed number of categories in the output of problem.